SaulDoesCode/TinyRouter/README.md

     router.handle("#news", () => {
-         // select the element to recieve the view with a CSS selector router.setView('.important-content',NewsView); // This will set the contents of the element to the NewsView variable });
+         // select the element to recieve the view with a CSS selector router.setView('.important-content',NewsView); // This will set the contents of the element to NewsView
+    });

+    // or Fetch the View from a URL

+    router.handle("#news", () => {
+         // select the element to recieve the view with a CSS selector router.fetchView('.important-content',"/news-service");
+         // This will set the contents of the element to the response of the url
+    });

+    //also optional caching available for the router.fetchView function

+    router.fetchView('.important-content',"/news-service", true /* set cache to true  */ , "identifier");
+    /* cache identifier (can be anything) */
 ```